levitsky/pyteomics/tutorial/source/mass.rst

     >>> mass.calculate_mass(formula='H[2]HO') # Semiheavy water
     19.0168414294726

-:py:func:`isotopic_composition_abundance` function calculates the relative abundance of a given isotopic state of a molecule.
+:py:func:`pyteomics.mass.isotopic_composition_abundance` function calculates the relative abundance of a given isotopic state of a molecule.
 The input can be provided as a formula or as a Composition/dict.